Blackboard VLE - Managing Access issues, Account issues, Module Assignment issues or Module Enrolment Issues

 - Module Administrative staff (administrative staff, course Director/co-ordinator/administrator, module co-ordinator and Head of Discipline) gain access to a module in Blackboard by completing the VLE Enrolment form (Excel) and submitting it to the IT Service Desk - email@example.com.
+The VLE Enrolment form (Excel) is available under the Administrative Staff Module Enrolment Form heading in the Blackboard help pages.
 One representative from each School will be recognised to carry out this role on behalf of their School.

 Postgraduate students teaching on a module

 As outlined above, all people acting as Teaching Assistants on a module should be manually enrolled onto that module in Blackboard by their School Bb Admin or other module instructor.
 However, there are a number of postgraduate students who are teaching on modules, require access to Blackboard and need to be enrolled as instructors on those modules.

 These postgraduate students are split into two categories:

 - Postgraduate students who are in receipt of a stipend and setup in HR on pay scale 184.

 - Other postgraduate students who are normally paid for lecturing work on the casual payroll.

 - Access: These students can log in to Blackboard using their existing student network login and password.